lamdu/lamdu/doc/Language.md

 * Lambdas with multiple parameters
 * Whose parameters are all used
-* And don't contain in their bodies any:
+* And are "simple". i.e: Whose bodies don't contain:
-  * Let bindings
+  * Variable bindings (Let bindings, lambdas)
   * Holes
-  * Lambdas (except for lazy expressions which are allowed)

 (see `Lamdu.Sugar.Convert.Binder.useNormalLambda`)

 ### String Literals

-The `Text` nominal type just wraps UTF-8 encoded `Bytes` values.
+The `Text` nominal type contains UTF-8 encoded `Bytes` values.

 Instead of showing string literals as